kaihendry/dabase.com/content/blog/private-subnets.md

 # Why stop using a Private subnet?

-Using a managed data layer like AWS S3/DynamoDB, means using **data that already exists effectively in a public subnet**.
+Using a managed data layer like AWS S3/DynamoDB, means **your data already exists in a public subnet**.

 Why create a complex public-private-public Architecture when a **simpler one can suffice**?